Elizabeth Fones Winthrop Feake Hallett started the first scandal in Greenwich, Conn., over – what else? – infidelity and real estate.

 Tobias Feake chimed in with the claim that William Hallett did not have a legitimate right to sell the property.

 The magistrates in Stamford issued an edict: If Elizabeth wanted to stay in Greenwich and keep her property, William Hallett would have to leave.
-If she left Greenwich, the Puritan authorities would seize her children and her real estate.
+If she left Greenwich, the Puritan authorities in Stamford would seize her children and her real estate.

 Never mind that the English magistrates had no jurisdiction over Dutch Greenwich.
 And that Elizabeth had divorced Robert Feake and married William Hallett.